 Off-site storage can be expensive, and storing a boat at home in the garage is typically not an option.
 You could always leave the boat out in the yard, but that can be unsightly (and might even violate HOA rules), and constant exposure to the elements can cause damage to your boat.
 While a stored boat should be covered with some form of tarp, the need to brush the snow off of the covering all winter can quickly become a nuisance.
 A good solution to this problem is to consider adding your own boat storage.
-Carport options can not only protect these vessels from snow and other elements, but it may also protect them from vandalism, trespassing, and even theft of parts.
+Carport options can not only protect these vessels from snow and other elements but also protect them from vandalism, trespassing, and even theft of parts.
 Metal boat storage sheds are also a more visually appealing option for stowing your boat.

 What Type of Boat Storage Building Do You Need?

 There are three types of boat storage ideas you can consider:

 - Build a carport-style storage structure that isn’t fully enclosed